Gaius Appuleius Diocles: Early life and career in Rome

 Diocles raced for 24 years and represented three of the four most famous chariot racing stables (factiones) in Rome, which were known by their racing colours (Reds, Whites, Blues, and Greens).
-He began with the Whites at the age of 18; after six years, he switched to the Greens, during which time he sustained some kind of injury on the race-track; Diocles' track record with the Greens was poor.
-David Metz suggests that Diocles might have somehow offended the Green team management, who punished him by restricting his opportunities, denying him use of their best horses.
-He left the Greens after only 3 years, and raced 15 years for the Reds before retiring to the small but opulent town of Praeneste at the age of 42.
+He began with the Whites at the age of 18; after six years, he switched to the Greens, during which time he sustained some kind of injury on the race-track.
+Diocles' track record with the Greens was poor.
+David Metz suggests that Diocles might have somehow offended the Green team management, who punished him by restricting his opportunities, denying him the use of their best horses.
+He left the Greens after only 3 years and raced 15 years for the Reds before retiring to the small but opulent town of Praeneste at the age of 42.
 He is assumed to have died in or soon after 146, following what McManus describes as an "unusually long" career.

 Winnings

 Diocles' lifetime winnings, as recorded in Roman inscription CIL 6.10048, totalled 35,863,120 sesterces (HS) over a working life of 24 years.
-From this, he would have been paid an unknown sum by his management team, or his owners; his status as slave or free is not certain, nor is the likely amount of his total share.
-Whereas slave-charioteers could not lawfully own property, their owners would have kept prize monies on their behalf, against their future manumission as clients of their former master.
-Drivers were paid a basic driving fee regardless of their social class, their placing or their completion of the race.
+From this, he would have been paid an unknown sum by his management team, or his owners; his status as slave or free is uncertain, as is the likely amount of his total share.
+Whereas slave-charioteers could not lawfully own property, their owners would have kept prize moneys on their behalf, against their future manumission as clients of their former master.
+Drivers were paid a basic driving fee regardless of their social class, their placing, or their completion of the race.
 Prizes were variable; up to 60,000 was distributed among the winning team or their sponsors.
-Vamplew calculates that even if Diocles' personal winnings had been only a tenth part of the prize money, this would have yielded him an average annual income of 150,000 HS during his career, excluding his driving fees; a great deal more than any other racing competitors known to history.
-Peter Struck asserts that Diocles would have been given all his winnings, making him the highest paid athlete of all time.
+Vamplew calculates that even if Diocles' personal winnings had been only a tenth part of the prize money, this would have yielded him an average annual income of 150,000 HS during his career, excluding his driving fees: a great deal more than any other racing competitors known to history.
 Golden believes that Diocles' winnings would have been thought "significant" in Rome.